 Different Groups to be included in assessment Possible disproportionate impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
 9. Full EIA?
 Not Required 10.
 Monitoring and Evaluation How will you monitor the impact of this proposal and the success of your mitigating actions on these groups over the coming year (or more)?
 We will monitor and analyse concessionary travel pass demand and maintain our regular dialogue with the bus company to ascertain the impact of this decision on their commercial decisions and any disproportionate impact that may have on any groups.
 11. Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above) Might related proposals from other service areas (or other changes) worsen or mitigate impacts from your proposal?
 Please explain these impacts.

-Different Groups to be included in assessment

-Possible disproportionate impact on group/s?
+Different Groups to be included in assessment Possible disproportionate impact on group/s?
 YES/NO

-Possible disproportionate impact (positive effects and negative impacts or potential barriers)
+Describe potential impact (positive effects and negative impacts or potential barriers)

-Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.
+Action/s (including details of a full EIA to be completed if required/relevant)

+Note: Actions should directly relate to the potential impacts identified.

 1. Service Area Economy, Environment and Culture: Parking Services Group 2.
 Proposal No. 15 3.
 Head of Service Charles Field What is the proposal?
 Use the savings proposal wording and more detail if needed Removing all Parking pay & display machines across the city Extend all parking restrictions across the city to 8am-8pm Introduce new parking schemes across the city as part of ongoing priority timetable.
 4. Budget Change low tariff zones for paid parking near the city centre to high tariff.
-Proposal Increase Paid on-street and off-street parking fees across the city by on average 10% Increase cost of resident permits by 6-9% Part and the discrete file of the force 500/ to 050/ Reduce the discount of low emission vehicles from 50% to 25% Conversion of all light touch schemes and event day schemes to full schemes over a 4-year period.
-Light touch a price and a scheme and event day schemes to full schemes over a 4-year period.
+Proposal Increase Paid on-street and off-street parking fees across the city by on average 10% Increase cost of resident permits by 6-9% Part and the discrete file and the first file for a 50% to 65% The first file and the file and the file and Reduce the discount of low emission vehicles from 50% to 25% Conversion of all light touch schemes and event day schemes to full schemes over a 4-year period.
+Light touch a prior and a second day and the second day schemes to full schemes over a 4-year period.
 Light touch parking schemes will not be a consultation option in future consultation Increase parking bay suspension fees by 20% Increase fee for parking dispensation permits Increase fee for parking dispensation permits